Stencyl/stencylpedia/block-reference/actor/effects.md

 ***

-> Read our article on [Effects](http://www.stencyl.com/help/view/effects/) for an explanation of these blocks.
+> Read our article on [Effects](http://www.stencyl.com/help/view/effects/) and [Blend Modes](http://www.stencyl.com/help/view/blending-modes/) for an explanation of these blocks.

 ***